ryanstout/stoutlang/docs/effects.md

 [From Ryan.
 There's a few big articles on why StoutLang exceptions are better than Option types and traditional exceptions...
 This I put together quickly.
 Also, I'm not a Rust expert, so I need to brush up a bit, just using it as an example.]

+tl;dr Exception handling (we call them errors) can be done with effect types, only everything type checks, both the happy path and the exception path.
+The compiler also tells you if you don't handle a possible exception, and you can provide top level handlers for the things you don't care about handling.
+(File IO errors, for example, if you just want to assume that the disk works as expected)

+This gives you the benefits of Option/Maybe/Result types (see below), but with way less code and complexity.

 ### What's wrong with Option/Maybe/Result?